David Lagercrantz: Personal life

 Since 2004, David Lagercrantz is married to Anne Lagercrantz (née Bergman, b.
 1973).
 They have two children.
 Lagercrantz also has a daughter from a previous relationship.

 Social engagement

 Lagercrantz is on the board of Swedish PEN, which campaigns for and supports oppressed and imprisoned writers across the world.
 Lagercrantz is also an advocate for children's and youth literature and reading habits.
 He is actively engaged in Läsrörelsen, of which he was elected honorary member in 2018, alongside authors like Astrid Lindgren and Lennart Hellsing.

 Lagercrantz runs the literary agency Brave New World Agency alongside Jessica Bab.
-Among others, the agency represents Swedish author Lena Andersson.

 Lagercrantz has made significant donations to organizations such as Läsrörelsen (which promotes children's and youth reading), Grävfonden (a foundation for training journalists in investigative reporting), and Swedish PEN.

 Lagercrantz has hosted and appeared in numerous television and radio shows in Sweden.
 He gave a much-praised speech at the secular opening ceremony of Swedish parliament in 2022.